Red lentils and kabocha blend together to make a creamy, satisfying, and high protein soup. Plant-based, gluten-free, and nut-free!

 - Heat butter or oil in a large pot over medium heat.
 Once butter melts (or oil is hot), add garlic and ginger and stir for 30-60 seconds until fragrant.

-- Add onion and celery and cook, stirring frequently, for 3-5 minutes until softened.
+- Add onion and a pinch of salt and cook, stirring frequently, for about 5 minutes until softened.

-- Add kabocha and carrots.
-Cook, stirring frequently, for 2-3 minutes.
+- Add kabocha, carrots, celery leaves, apple (if using), and a pinch of salt.
+Cook, stirring frequently, for 3 minutes.

-- Add thyme and bay leaf and stir for 30 seconds.
+- Add bay leaf and stir for 30 seconds.

-- Add rinsed lentils, sunflower seeds, and broth.
+- Add rinsed lentils, sunflower seeds, and 4 cups of broth.
 Stir to combine, then bring to a boil.

-- Once you've removed the foam, cover the pot and simmer until kabocha is soft, about 15 minutes.
+- Once you've removed the foam, add thyme, cover the pot, and simmer until kabocha is soft, about 15 minutes.
 A fork should easily pierce through the kabocha.
 Turn off heat and remove bay leaf.

-- Transfer soup to a blender and blend until smooth (you may need to do this in batches).
+- Use an immersion blender to blend until smooth.
+OR cool for a bit then transfer to a blender and blend until smooth (you may need to do this in batches – don't overfill your blender).
 Taste soup and add salt/pepper as desired.

 *Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!